Heart Rate Alerts: Setup and FAQ

 What are heart rate alerts?

-If you subscribe to Cardiogram Premium, you can configure Cardiogram to send a notification to your phone when your heart rate goes above or below a certain threshold.
+Within Cardiogram, you can configure the app to send a push notification to your phone and wearable when your heart rate goes above or below a certain threshold.

 Heart rate notifications will only be sent if the data sent to Cardiogram is recent (within the last 3 hours).
 If you have a Fitbit or Garmin watch, Cardiogram will only receive the data after your watch is synced with the Fitbit or Garmin apps.
-Please see this article for more information on how to collect heart rate readings more frequently.
+Please see this article for more information on collecting heart rate readings more frequently.

-To avoid sending notifications when your watch is lying on the table or is collecting readings infrequently, a notification will only be sent if Cardiogram receives at least two consecutive heart rate readings above or below the heart rate threshold you set.
+To avoid sending notifications when your watch is lying on the table or collecting readings infrequently, a notification will only be sent if Cardiogram receives at least two consecutive heart rate readings above or below the threshold you set.